aevilla160/hpc_docs/docs/instructor_facing_Jupyterhub.md

 **As an instructor what do I need to do to set up the hub for my course?**

 Honestly, nothing!
-You are free to use the Datahub starting today.
+You are free to use the Jupyterhub starting today.

 ```{note}
 We expect that all course members log in using their UC Merced email id.
 We also expect that you are using [nbgitpuller service](https://jupyterhub.github.io/nbgitpuller/link) to distribute materials to your class.
 We can help you set up the links so that you can distribute through your course website.